catherineloesch/project4-react-frontend/README.md

 - As a user I should be able to write a new job posting.
 - As a user I should be able to delete my postings.
 - As a user I should be able to edit my postings.
+- As a user I should be able to log out of my account.

 <br>